Compare and RecycleSanta hat

 Olivia, the paediatric occupational therapist we spoke to, agrees with this sentiment:

 Technology is woven throughout our lives, and now, from a very young age, children have access to it.
-They can pick up digital skills incredibly quickly, but usage should be intentional. - It should not replace traditional developmental milestones, but enhance them.
+They can pick up digital skills incredibly quickly, but usage should be intentional. - It should not replace traditional developmental milestones, but rather complement or enhance them where possible.

 She caveats:

-I believe appropriate usage of technology can, in some cases, encourage and promote engagement in children - but it still needs to be done with care, especially at a young age.
+In some cases, encourage and promote engagement in learning opportunities with screens; however, this needs to be done with care, especially at a young age.

 In today’s tech-driven world, there’s no denying the importance of digital literacy to stay aligned with the rest of the population.
 However, our research found that, in general, children with lower screen times (under three hours per day) still reach ‘digital milestones’ (such as taking pictures or navigating the internet) earlier than children with more than three hours of screen time each day.